acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 {% include image-inline.html url="/assets/wr/110/22.jpeg" description="Pretty obvious now that you look at it isn't it?" %}
 </div>

 Now continue mounting the Lomograflok and bracket as you did before, securing it with the tripod screw.
+If you would like to mount a flash (with sync cable to the lens) and/or a light-meter, you can also optionally mount the cold-shoe adapter.

 ### Finally, step ten: Get out there and shoot a test pack of film!
 You're good to go!
 Put in a pack of Instax wide, eject the pack's dark-slide, and take your first picture.
 You might find that you need to continue tweaking your rangefinder.
 It's all part of the fun.